jmberros/jmberros.github.io/pages/paip.md

 layout: post
 ---

-During my years in Biocodices lab, I built a
-**complex pipeline of genetic data processing** based on the Python's workflow framework
+In the Biocodices Medical Genetics laboratory, I built a **complex pipeline of genetic data processing** based on the Python's workflow framework
 <a href="https://luigi.readthedocs.io/en/stable/">Luigi</a> (a framework similar